asammarco/timer/README.md

 # Translator

-We are using styled-components package as a entry point for component translator.
+We are using styled-components package as a entry point for **automatically translate** the lable component.

 To do this, we implement a file with the main functions for translation: